tonsky/tonsky.github.io/_posts/2016-07-01-blind-spot-in-dependency.md

 Sometimes it’s easy.
 Don’t touch what’s working, they say.
 But you only think it is.

 Say, you need a specific bug fixed, and people behind the library use an issue tracker, and you even happen to know the ticket id.
 Now, if that issue tracker is something punk and unpopular, like Github, strangely, it won’t help you at all.
 You can’t figure out in which version it was fixed given an issue or pull request id.
 Even if you’re a very responsible maintainer and do everything right.
-Lesson #1: don’t host your libraries on Github, kids.<a id="f1" href="#fn1" class="footnote">1</a>
+Lesson #1: don’t host your libraries on Github, kids.[^1]

 Luckily, solid time-tested full-package solutions like JIRA give you a “fix version” number (if you can find it on issue page).
 Problem is, you can’t _just_ upgrade to that version.
-You bug was fixed in 4.7.8, you’re on 4.3.2, god knows _what else_ will that upgrade bring.<a id="f2" href="#fn2" class="footnote">2</a> If I were you, I’d pass on that.
+You bug was fixed in 4.7.8, you’re on 4.3.2, god knows _what else_ will that upgrade bring.[^2] If I were you, I’d pass on that.
 I once tried to bump AWS client from 1.8 to 1.10, and they renamed, like, every class inside.
 I’d rather start a new project from scratch than upgrade my libraries.

 “That’s why JIRA can generate you a changelog!”